-8.1 Any member of staff who has concerns about the safety or potential abuse of a child must report their concerns to the DSL or a DSO for Child Protection in that Academy without delay.
+8.1 Any member of staff who has concerns about the safety or potential abuse of a child must report their concerns to the DSL or a DSO for Child Protection in that Academy immediately.
 This should be done in person.
 There must always be a written record to accompany or follow this by the end of the same day.
-This should contain limited details at this point, e.g. name, year group, time/date and reason for referral.
-See Appendix for definitions and possible signs of abuse.
+See Appendix 1 for definitions and possible signs of abuse.

-The DSL and DSOs can also be contacted by dedicated telephones.
-Referrals should not be left on answer machines or email.
+The DSL and DSOs can also be contacted by dedicated telephone numbers.
+Referrals should not be left on answer machines or sent by email.

-8.2 However, if a member of staff is concerned that a child is in immediate danger or is at risk of immediate harm a referral should be made to Lincolnshire's children's social care and/or the police immediately.

-Lincolnshire Customer Service Centre (Children's Services) - 01522 782111 (or 'Out of Hours' number - 01522 782333).
+- 8.2 However, if a member of staff is concerned that a child is in immediate danger or is at risk of immediate harm a referral should be made to Lincolnshire's children's social care and/or the police immediately. - Lincolnshire Customer Service Centre (Children's Services) -01522 782111 (or 'Out of Hours' number - 01522 782333).